jackghicks/iAmGeoffrey/readme.md

 IAmGeoffrey
 ===========

-An endless, 'massively multiplayer' struggle to decide, who really is Geoffrey?
+An endless, 'massively multiplayer' struggle to decide, who is the real Geoffrey?

 The Game
 --------